MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitor.md

 # Custom Query-Based Monitors

-If the set of default monitors in the management pack is not enough to cover your workflows, you can create your monitor that targets the SQL Server DB Engine for Windows and Linux platforms.
+If the set of default monitors in the management pack isn't enough to cover your workflows, you can create your monitor that targets the SQL Server DB Engine for Windows and Linux platforms.

 There are two types of monitors: